LYSAYHOI/WebWatchMoviesOnline-backend/README.md

+# anime-web

-using command-line command #mvn spring-boot:run to run the project
+Using command # mvn spring-boot:run to run the spring boot web application